The Alien Point of View

 With the social needs, for friendship, having a supportive and communicative family, and intimacy, the challenges for the aspie become obvious.
 We older aspies lived most of our lives without the benefit of knowing exactly what made us so different, and that benefit includes being able to explain or account for ourselves to others so they are less prone to misreading and reacting harshly to us.
 The blank-slaters are wrong - there is a human nature, and this nature is compromised - or at least much revised - in aspies.
 Most humans, as primates, come heavily armed with a hard-wired repertoire of social skills grounded firmly in instinctual abilities for un-self-conscious nonverbal communication.
 Having evolved as social primates, it isn't likely that an aspie's new, special, mutant wiring includes sophisticated new bypass circuitry or software for our alternative neural platforms.
 To the extent that an aspie is unable to send the appropriate nonverbal signals or respond in appropriate ways to them, he will tend to arouse suspicion and mistrust in strangers, or other feelings that tell strangers that he is not to be engaged or trusted.
 If he has difficulties with eye contact he may seem shifty or guilty or of weak character.
 When these reactions are repeated often it can lead to a vicious cycle of compounded alienation.

 Having a supportive family can go a long way towards mitigating a potentially overwhelming accumulation of social problems and provide a bit of a head start.
-Again, it is only for the children now growing up in an era when AS is a known diagnosis that articulate parental understanding is possible.
+Again, it is only for the children now growing up in an era when AS is a known diagnosis [except in the APA's moronic new DSM-5] that articulate parental understanding is possible.
 In my case, unfortunately, I had parents who were utterly intolerant of any social behaviors outside of the Republican, Christian, middle-class American norm, with the only two exceptions being that I was at least encouraged to excel in both school and sports.
-As long as I was getting straight A's in school and blue ribbons at swim meets I could hold some of the nastier criticisms somewhat at bay.
+As long as I was getting straight As in school and blue ribbons at swim meets I could hold some of the nastier criticisms somewhat at bay.
 But the person who I really was was not respected or encouraged at all.
 At the age of eight, after watching a neighbor cover his pool with plastic for the winter, I ran home with a brilliant idea and begged my father to look into getting a patent for me.
 You could make a big rectangular bag and fill it with water and use it for a bed.
-I was told, "That's the stupidest idea I've ever heard".
+I knew that pressure would be evenly distributed.
+I was told, "That's the stupidest idea I've ever heard ."
 The waterbed patent wasn't awarded for another twelve years.

-There was another poll taken on WrongPlanet.net, asking, "Do you suffer from Asperger's?"
-Of 83 responders, 28% said, "Yes" while 30% responded, "No, I enjoy it".
+There was another poll taken on WrongPlanet.net (not one of mine) asking, "Do you suffer from Asperger's?"
+Of 83 responders, 28% said, "Yes" while 30% responded, "No, I enjoy it ."
 The latter was my response as well.
 We can all find something to complain about, something we couldn't prevent, something we can't correct or cure, someone we want to get close to who won't be our friend because we are what we are.
 But life is short and that's just a big waste of time.
-And I wouldn't give up any one of my weird-ass perspectives or a single point of IQ for an ability to fit in, talk small or see less of the trouble that we're in as a species.
+And I wouldn't give up any one of my weird-ass perspectives or a single point of IQ for an ability to fit in, talk small, or see less of the trouble that we're in as a species.
 Not that I didn’t try.
 There was a fourteen-year period in the middle of my life where I tried to drink both my strangeness and all higher purpose away, to lose those things that brought so little reward.
 I just wanted to feel normal.
 That just turned out to be my worst idea ever.

-Man will tend to mismeasure all things, especially when he measures them democratically or by a social consensus.
-As a social primate his notion of success is usually a function of a successful integration into the local social order.
+Man will tend to mismeasure all things, especially when he measures them democratically or by social consensus.
+As a social primate, his notion of success is usually a function of a successful integration into the local social order.
 Those psychological traits that do not contribute to this are therefore called disorders.
 I've used that term here with tongue in cheek, but have mostly avoided handicap or disability.
-Syndrome is somewhat better of course.
-But at this point I want to take a positive look at aspie traits as a valid alternative cognitive style - and as a skill set.
+Syndrome and condition are significantly better.
+But at this point I want to take a positive look at aspie traits as a valid, alternative cognitive style - as a skill set.
 Aspies are indeed wired differently, but the actual wiring differences seem to be epigenetic rather than fundamentally genetic and we are not a separate race or subspecies, however much being human might embarrass us.
 So which of the aspie traits might we spin into some nobler human virtues?